marianoguerra/pshb-example/doc/tutorial.rst

 Running
 -------

-now we will start the example aplication called pleinu twice (so we can test the comunication using the hub) and we will start a local pshb hub.
+now we will start the example application called pleinu twice (so we can test the communication using the hub) and we will start a local pshb hub.

 open 3 terminals and run one comment on each one::